CesiumGS/3d-tiles/specification/README.md

 #### Tile.transform

 A floating-point 4x4 affine transformation matrix, stored in column-major order, that transforms the tile's content--i.e., its features as well as content.boundingVolume, boundingVolume, and viewerRequestVolume--from the tile's local coordinate system to the parent tile's coordinate system, or, in the case of a root tile, from the tile's local coordinate system to the tileset's coordinate system. transform does not apply to geometricError, nor does it apply any volume property when the volume is a region, defined in EPSG:4979 coordinates.

 * **Type**: `number` `[16]`
 * **Required**: No, default: `[1,0,0,0,0,1,0,0,0,0,1,0,0,0,0,1]`

 #### Tile.content

 Metadata about the tile's content and a link to the content.
+When this is omitted the tile is just used for culling.

 * **Type**: `object`
 * **Required**: No